Wisconsin Soybean White Mold Update

+Damon Smith, Extension Field Crops Pathologist, Department of Plant Pathology, University of Wisconsin-Madison

-Badger Crop Doc (Damon Smith) has posted a new item, ‘Wisconsin Soybean White Mold Update – July 14, 2020‘
+Damon Smith has posted a new item, ‘Wisconsin Soybean White Mold Update – July 23, 2020‘

-The article shows the calculated risk of white mold for select Wisconsin locations for non-irrigated soybeans, as determined by Sporecaster for July 14, 2020.
-This means that if soybeans are flowering and the area between rows is filled in more than 50%, risk ranges from medium in the southern and western regions of the state to high in the central and northeastern regions for the presence of apothecia and subsequent white mold development.
+The article shows the calculated risk of white mold for select Wisconsin locations for non-irrigated soybeans, as determined by Sporecaster for July 23, 2020.
+This means that if soybeans are flowering and the area between rows is filled in more than 50%, risk is just moderate in most locations of the state, with the exception of the far northern portions of the state and Door County, for the presence of apothecia and subsequent white mold development.

 You may view the latest post at